- How is kidney cancer treated?

 Because advanced kidney cancer is very hard to cure, clinical trials of new combinations of targeted therapies, immunotherapy, or other new treatments are also options.

 For some patients, palliative treatments such as embolization or radiation therapy may be the best option.
 A special form of radiation therapy called stereotactic radiosurgery can be very effective in treating single brain metastases.
 Surgery or radiation therapy can also be used to help reduce pain or other symptoms of metastases in some other places, such as the bones.
+You can read more about palliative treatment for cancer in the “Palliative Care” section of our website or in our document Advanced Cancer.

 Cancer is called recurrent when it come backs after treatment.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 Treatment of kidney cancer that comes back (recurs) after initial treatment depends on where it recurs and what treatments have been used, as well as a person’s health and wishes for further treatment.